University of Bolton, Deane Road, Bolton. BL3 5AB

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 The course is designed to help you achieve the technical knowledge to support a career as a civil, structural, geotechnical, hydraulic, or highway and transportation engineer – pretty much anywhere in the world.
-You have the chance to develop your understanding of designing, creating and building structures efficiently, and for making best use of available resources and techniques.
+You have the chance to develop your understanding of designing, creating and building structures efficiently and for making the best use of available resources and techniques.

-In addition to subject-specific knowledge and skills, you’ll have the opportunity to develop employability skills that include problem solving, analytical and research skills, critical thinking, creativity, communication, teamwork, commercial awareness, and health and safety.
+In addition to subject-specific knowledge and skills, you’ll have the opportunity to develop employability skills that include problem-solving, analytical and research skills, critical thinking, creativity, communication, teamwork, commercial awareness, and health and safety.

 Civil and structural engineers work on buildings of all kinds and transport and communication infrastructures.
 This can include bridges, roads, tunnels, canals and other large constructions.
 They also work for employers involved in the production, storage and distribution of electricity, gas and water.
 Opportunities are available with employers both in the UK and overseas.

-Home students starting this course in the first year will be required to pay a Home fee of £6,000 for the academic year 2021/22.
+Home students starting this course in the first year will be required to pay a Home fee of £6,000 for the academic year 2024/25.

-Important note regarding tuition fees for the 2021/2022 academic year: EU nationals who meet residency requirements (have settled or pre-settled status) may be eligible for ‘Home’ fee status.
+Important note regarding tuition fees for the 2023-2024 academic year: EU nationals who meet residency requirements (have settled or pre-settled status) may be eligible for 'Home' fee status.
 If you do not meet these residency requirements, overseas fees will apply.
-Irish citizens living in the UK or Ireland will be eligible for ‘Home’ fee status under the Common Travel Area arrangement.
-Please read the student finance eligibility 2021/2022 policy on www.gov.uk for information.
+Irish citizens living in the UK or Ireland will be eligible for 'Home' fee status under the Common Travel Area arrangement.
+Please read the student finance for EU students web page on www.gov.uk for information.

 The fees for a student’s course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.

-For 2021-2022 entry, the maximum government approved undergraduate tuition fee for UK students is £9,250 per year.
-The University is able to charge this fee subject to an approved Access and Participation Plan for 2021-2022 and its current rating in the Teaching Excellence Framework.
+For 2023-2024 entry, the maximum government approved undergraduate tuition fee for UK students is £9,250 per year.
+The University is able to charge this fee subject to an approved Access and Participation Plan for 2023-2024 and its current rating in the Teaching Excellence Framework.

 For details of how to apply for this course, please choose your status from the options below: